Your browser version is not updated, please update it.

 Personal Data Protection

-Poste Italiane’s Privacy Framework was established with the aim of guaranteeing compliance with the relevant obligations and striving towards continuous improvement in the management system.
-The framework defines the scope for intervention of the relevant organisational controls, developed with the aim of guaranteeing continuous monitoring of the achieved progresses.
+Poste Italiane's Privacy Framework was created with the aim of ensuring compliance with these obligations and aspiring to the continuous improvement of the management system.
+This framework provides an overview of the areas of intervention in which the relevant organisational and technical frameworks that have been developed operate, in order to provide continuous monitoring of the progress achieved.

 Poste Italiane identifies for the entire Group the figure of the Data Protection Officer, a privacy expert who assumes responsibility for supervising compliance with the regulations on the protection of personal data by the data controller, as provided for by the GDPR, and who also ensures the drive towards continuous improvement.